NickolasBenakis/e-class/README.md

 # e-class secure application

 A simple and structured secure application written in Node with MySQL, equipped with MVC layer model with basic validation of schema and common error handler, authentication.
+Deployed in Heroku PaaS https://nben-eclass-unipi.herokuapp.com/api/login

 # Story Journey